googleapis/google-cloud-cpp/google/cloud/servicemanagement/README.md

 :construction:

-This directory contains an idiomatic C++ client library for the [Service Management API][cloud-service-docs], a service to Google Service Management allows service producers to publish their services on Google Cloud Platform so that they can be discovered and used by service consumers.
+This directory contains an idiomatic C++ client library for the [Service Management API][cloud-service-docs].
+This service allows service producers to publish their services on Google Cloud Platform so that they can be discovered and used by service consumers.

 This library is **experimental**.
 Its APIs are subject to change without notice.